Equivariant Heegaard genus of reducible 3-manifolds: Introduction

 \subsection{Acknowledgments}

 I am grateful to Marc Lackenby for suggesting the idea to apply the techniques of \cite{TT3} to orbifolds and equivariant Heegaard genus.
-Marty Scharlemann provided helpful feedback on an early draft of this paper.
+Daryl Cooper, Yo'av Rieck, Marty Scharlemann, and an anonymous referee provided helpful comments.
 Finally, I'm grateful to Maggy Tomova for our long-time collaboration giving rise to the work that this paper is based on.